ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Zones
 - Deck - Your deck of cards.
 - Hand - Your hand.
-- battlefield - The main playing area / board.
-All cards that are currently in play live here.
+- Battlefield - The main playing area / board.
+All unit and item cards that are currently in play live here.
 - Memory - When cards are destroyed or discarded, they go here.
 It's the discard pile.
-- Horizon - Zone for cards & effects currently being played and not resolved yet. (stack)
+- Horizon - Zone for cards & effects currently being played and not resolved yet.
 - Void - Zone used for some things.
 - Channel zone - Zone cards go after being channeled.
 - Location zone - Zone locations go to after being played.